Reconsidering Learning Objectives in Unbiased Recommendation with Unobserved Confounders: Introduction

-Remarkable theoretical advances have been proposed in the unbiased recommendation.
-Specifically, \citeauthor{schnabel2016recommendations}~\cite{schnabel2016recommendations} and \citeauthor{wang2019doubly}~\cite{wang2019doubly} provided rigorous unbiased generalization bounds under the selection bias.
-On par with their theoretical findings, there are rich advances in unbiased recommendation~\cite{schnabel2016recommendations,wang2019doubly,saito2020unbiased,yang2018unbiased} based on inverse propensity score (IPS)~\cite{rosenbaum1983central} and doubly robust (DR)~\cite{bang2005doubly} in causal inference.
-Although IPS and DR can address the selection bias in theory, these solutions typically make the unconfoundedness assumption~\cite{xu2020adversarial}, i.e., user preference over items is independent of getting exposed given the feature~\cite{saito2020unbiased,schnabel2016recommendations,xu2020adversarial}, which is impractical and cannot be examined in many real-world RS.
-Moreover, they need to estimate propensity score for re-weighting and suffer from huge variance~\cite{swaminathan2015self,saito2020asymmetric} when the propensity score is small.
-Thus IPS and DR empirically perform badly compared to many recent works~\cite{liu2020general,DBLP:conf/sigir/ChenDQ0XCLY21,wang2021combating,wang2020information,saito2020asymmetric} for unbiased learning.
+Remarkable theoretical advances have been proposed for unbiased recommendation.
+Specifically, \cite{schnabel2016recommendations} and \cite{wang2019doubly} provide rigorous generalization bounds under selection bias.
+On par with their theoretical findings, there have been rich advances in unbiased recommendation~\cite{schnabel2016recommendations, wang2019doubly, saito2020unbiased, yang2018unbiased} based on inverse propensity score (IPS)\cite{rosenbaum1983central} and doubly robust (DR)\cite{bang2005doubly} in causal inference.
+Although IPS and DR can address the selection bias in theory, these solutions typically assume unconfoundedness~\cite{xu2020adversarial}, i.e., the independence of user preference over items given the feature of getting exposed~\cite{saito2020unbiased, schnabel2016recommendations, xu2020adversarial}, which is impractical and cannot be examined in many real-world RS.
+Moreover, they need to estimate the propensity score for re-weighting and suffer from huge variance when the propensity score is small~\cite{swaminathan2015self, saito2020asymmetric}.
+Thus, IPS and DR empirically perform poorly compared to many recent works~\cite{liu2020general, DBLP:conf/sigir/ChenDQ0XCLY21, wang2021combating, wang2020information, saito2020asymmetric, wan2022cross}.